-Walmart likely to announce Flipkart deal before end of this week: sources
+Walmart likely to announce Flipkart deal before end of week: sources

 Walmart and Google parent Alphabet Inc (GOOGL.O) will buy up to 75 percent of Flipkart, the two sources familiar with the matter said, declining to be named as the talks are private.

-Bentonville, Arkansas-based Walmart will acquire a stake of about 60 percent in Flipkart, while Alphabet will get a roughly 15 percent stake in the online marketplace for about $3 billion, one of the sources said.
+Bentonville, Arkansas-based Walmart will acquire about a 60 percent stake in Flipkart, while Alphabet will get a roughly 15 percent stake in the online marketplace for about $3 billion, one of the sources said.

-Reuters had previously reported that Walmart was in advanced talks to acquire 51 percent or more of the e-commerce player for between $10 billion to $12 billion, valuing the firm at some $18 billion to $20 billion.
+Reuters previously reported that Walmart was in advanced talks to acquire 51 percent or more of the e-commerce player for $10 billion to $12 billion, valuing Flipkart at some $18 billion to $20 billion.

-Both sources said that Flipkart Group Chief Executive Binny Bansal held a closed-door meeting with the firm’s top leadership at its Bengaluru headquarters on Monday, with one of them adding that Bansal announced that Flipkart’s co-founder Sachin Bansal would exit after the Walmart deal is sealed.
+Both sources said that Flipkart Group Chief Executive Binny Bansal held a closed-door meeting with the firm’s top leadership at its Bengaluru headquarters on Monday, and one added that Bansal said that Flipkart co-founder Sachin Bansal would exit after the Walmart deal is sealed.

 Flipkart last year named Kalyan Krishnamurthy, a former executive of investor U.S. hedge fund Tiger Global Management, as the head of its core business, while Binny Bansal took the broader strategic role of group CEO.
 Sachin Bansal remained as executive chairman.